 High indoor humidity can cause condensation, mould growth, musty smells, and long-term damage to your home.
 The most effective way to reduce humidity is to combine good daily habits with proper ventilation and humidity-control technology.
-This guide explains how to lower humidity naturally, when technology is needed, and which solutions work best for UK homes.
+This guide explains how to lower humidity naturally, when technology is needed, and which solutions work best for homes in Ireland.

-What Is Humidity and Why Does It Matter in UK Homes?
+What Is Humidity and Why Does It Matter in Irish Homes?

 - Poor indoor air quality